Don Hastings: Career

 In 1941, Hastings joined a national tour of Life with Father.
 He traveled the U.S. with the company by train, from the age of seven until he was ten years old.
 He made his Broadway debut in I Remember Mama (1944).
 He then landed another Broadway role in On Whitman Avenue.
 He made his third appearance on Broadway as a replacement for the part of Grilly in A Young Man's Fancy at the Plymouth Theatre.
 Hastings played Young John in the original Broadway production of Tennessee Williams' Summer and Smoke.
 The play opened at the Music Box Theatre on October 6, 1948.

 From 1949 to 1955, Hastings played Captain Video's teenaged companion, the Video Ranger, on the DuMont television series, Captain Video and His Video Rangers.
 He portrayed one of television's first superheroes designed to appeal to children.

 In the 1940s and 1950s, he made appearances on television and radio shows, including The Chevrolet Tele-Theatre, The Magic Cottage, Studio One, Crunch and Des, A Date with Life, Modern Romances, The Road of Life, Hilltop House, Portia Faces Life, and Decoy.

 In 1956, Hastings was cast as Jack Lane on the CBS soap opera, The Edge of Night.
 He spoke the first line in the premiere episode of the series.
 He stayed on the show for four and a half years.
 In 1960, Irna Phillips, the head writer of the CBS soap opera As the World Turns, saw his work on The Edge of Night.
 She thought he would be right for the role of Dr. Bob Hughes on ATWT and he was cast on the show.
-In the first week of October 1960, Hastings appeared in his last two episodes of The Edge of the Night and also aired in his first two episodes of As the World Turns.
+In the first week of October 1960, Hastings appeared in his last two episodes of The Edge of Night and also aired in his first two episodes of As the World Turns.
 The role of Bob had previously been played by a child actor, Bobby Alford, and one adult actor, Ronnie Welsh.
 In his early years on the show, he was paired romantically with Lisa Miller (Eileen Fulton), but he eventually found true love with Kim Sullivan (Kathryn Hays).